Wichita youth crime numbers continue to climb

 Youth leaders in Wichita say they are continuing to hear too many reports of teenagers dying and being involved in crime in the city.

 The Wichita Police Department statistics show crime amongst the youth has continued to rise.
-So far in 2021, 6 out of the 9 homicides to date involved suspects or victims under the age of 18.
-Over the past 5 years, there has been a 30-percent increase in youth being charged for aggravated assaults.
-Car thefts by those aged 17 and younger have risen 45-percent.
+So far in 2021, six out of the nine homicides to date involved suspects or victims under the age of 18.
+Over the past five years, there has been a 30% increase in youth being charged for aggravated assaults.
+Car thefts by those aged 17 and younger have risen 45%.

 “When they are in high school they don’t participate in high school athletics or high school clubs — things like that, you have too much free time,” said Martinez.